ar-nelson/jaspr/readme.md

 * Almost purely functional
   * All variables and data structures are immutable
   * Functions can still have side effects
-  * Similar to Erlang
 * Async by default
-  * Has an event loop
-  * I/O is automatically non-blocking, without callbacks
-  * Code has no execution order unless explicitly ordered
+  * No fixed execution order unless explicitly ordered
+  * Synchronous-looking I/O code becomes async, without callbacks
-  * Semi-lazy: Everything is a promise, unused values are still computed but possibly out of order
+  * Semi-lazy: Everything is a promise, unused values are still computed but don't block other code
 * Concurrent, using an Erlang-like process model
   * All code already executes concurrently, but processes provide error handling and isolation
   * Processes pass messages using channels (think Go)